4TUResearchData-Carpentries/workshop_notes/Lesson3.md

 ### B. Collaborative Development for Research Software

-Development high quality software requires more than programming and technical skills.
-Exceptional programmers can produce high quality for themselves and others.
-But good programmers will need to collaborate in order to develop complex, high quality research software.
+Developing high quality software requires more than programming and technical skill.
+Exceptionally good programmers can produce high quality software by themselves.
+But good programmers will need to collaborate in order to develop complex, high quality software.

 #### 1. Collaborative Development